jsx-eslint/eslint-plugin-react/docs/rules/jsx-max-props-per-line.md

 Limiting the maximum of props on a single line can improve readability.

+**Fixable:** This rule is automatically fixable using the `--fix` flag on the command line.
+However, fix does not include indentation.
+Please rerun lint to correct those errors.

 ## Rule Details

 This rule checks all JSX elements and verifies that the number of props per line do not exceed the maximum allowed.
 Props are considered to be in a new line if there is a line break between the start of the prop and the end of the previous prop.
 A spread attribute counts as one prop.
 This rule is off by default and when on the default maximum of props on one line is `1`.